 #15 – LSU Tigers (31-7 Overall, 7-2 SEC)

-LSU (#18 last week) are back in the top 16 after a sweep of Mississippi State at home.
+LSU (#18 last week) is back in the top 16 after a sweep of Mississippi State at home.
 The Tigers’ pitching was excellent over the weekend series allowing three runs on 11 hits including four hits over the final two games.
-Sydney Smith threw a complete game three hitter on Saturday while Allie Walljasper threw a complete game one-hitter on Sunday.
+Sydney Smith threw a complete game three-hitter on Saturday while Allie Walljasper threw a complete game one-hitter on Sunday.
 LSU has a huge clash at Alabama over the weekend followed by a Tuesday night game against McNeese State.

 #16 – Tennessee Volunteers (32-5 Overall, 6-3 SEC)

 The Vols (#17 last week) had an excursion outside of the SEC as they swept North Carolina State and Eastern Kentucky handily.
 Megan Geer had 6 RBIs in the series against NC State, Meghan Gregg had 5, and Brooke Vines had 4.
 Both Geer and Scarlet McSwain had 2 home runs over the three games to lead the Vols offense to 30 runs and 32 hits.
 The Vols continued the offense with a 10-1 win over EKU with 10 runs on 10 hits as six different batters recorded an RBI.
 Tennessee travels to face Kentucky and then plays a doubleheader against Tennessee State on Tuesday.

 #17 – Michigan Wolverines (26-7-1 Overall, 6-0 Big 10)